softindex/datakernel/examples/getting-started/README.md

 		eventloop.run();
     }
 }
 ```

-Finally, enter the command below in console to compile and run this app:
+Finally, enter the commands below in console to compile and run this app:
 ```
+$ cd helloworld
-$ mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HelloWorld
+$ mvn clean compile exec:java@HelloWorld
 ```
+You'll receive a `Hello World` message proceeded by eventloop.